How to work on presentation skills

 The closing of your speech or presentation is the last opportunity you have to give your audience something that will stick in their minds.
 You can go to your opening or end on a clever slogan or a call to action.
-After end of your presentation, the audience will ask you the question and you have to make sure that they get the answer perfectly.
-If you don’t know answers tell them you will get back to them with answer.
+After the end of your presentation, the audience will ask you the question and you have to make sure that they get the answer perfectly.
+If you don’t know answers tell them you will get back to them with the answer.
 It is good to be clear rather than giving the wrong answer.

 It's different for everybody but if you practice your speech only once, you're going to stink.
 As the saying goes, practice makes perfect.
 You’ve already made your presentation.
 So, you have enough time in your hand, so that no matter where you are in your presentation, you’ll know exactly what to say.